Ookamini95/dnd-aanghakan/Aanghakan/Main Quest - Introduction 01.md

 >Yggdrasil of the [[Cult of the abyssal serpent|scaled shield]].
 >

+The cultist encampment is a trove of goods—pelts, rations, and beyond the mundane, weapons, enchanted components, and even explosives.

+> _Hank:_ This is an omen...
+I've got a sick feeling about what's coming next.

 The moment the party decides to go back, it's late afternoon and the festivities have just begun.
 Returning to the village will take at least 2 hours of forced march and players will be fatigued by the time they reach destination.

 As you make your way back to Esmeralda, the distant sounds of music and laughter gradually grow louder.
 As you enter the village, you find it bustling with activity and adorned with colorful decorations in preparation for the spring festivities.
-The town is nestled in a picturesque setting, surrounded by lush green fields and gentle rolling hills.
+The town is nestled in a picturesque setting, surrounded by lush green fields and gentle rolling hills, filled with stands and people of all sorts.

-The small market square is alive with vendors and merchants displaying their wares.
+The cozy market square buzzes with life, vendors and merchants showcasing their various wares.
 Stalls are filled with various goods, from fresh grains and vegetables harvested from the local fields to pelts, bones, and meats brought by the hunters.
 The air is filled with the aroma of delicious food being cooked, tempting your senses.

 The townsfolk have gathered in the town square, their attention focused on a makeshift stage.
 A middle-aged man, dressed in fine attire, steps forward to address the crowd.
 It is Mayor Thomas, a respected figure in Esmeralda known for his eloquence and unwavering dedication to the community.
 Mayor Thomas raises his hands, signaling for silence.
 The vibrant energy of the crowd gradually subsides as all eyes turn toward him.
 With a warm smile, he begins his speech, his voice carrying across the square.
 "Good people of Esmeralda, esteemed guests, today we gather not only to celebrate the changing of seasons, but also to express our gratitude for the bountiful harvest that awaits us."
 His words resonate with hope and optimism, infusing the air with a sense of unity.

-However, just as Mayor Thomas reaches the crescendo of his speech, a guttural roar pierces the air, cutting through the jubilant atmosphere like a knife.
+Yet, at the very crescendo of Mayor Thomas's rousing speech, a guttural roar pierces the air, cutting through the jubilant atmosphere like a knife.
 The crowd falls into a stunned silence as a monstrous shadow engulfs the stage.
-In a horrifying twist of fate, a mutant owl bear, its size grotesquely enlarged, bursts into the square with terrifying speed.
+In an unforeseen, grisly turn of events, a mutant owl bear, its size grotesquely enlarged, bursts into the square with terrifying speed.
 Mayor Thomas's eyes widen in terror as he raises his arms instinctively to shield himself, but before he can react, the mutant creature strikes with savage ferocity.
 In a gruesome instant, the owl bear's razor-sharp claws rip through the air, severing Mayor Thomas's head from his body.
 Shock and horror ripple through the crowd, followed by a wave of panic and pandemonium.

 People scream and scatter in all directions, their screams piercing the night, desperately seeking safety from the nightmarish aberration that now rampages through the square.
 The once-celebratory atmosphere dissolves into chaos as the mutated creatures from the forest emerge.
 Their forms are grotesque, twisted by forbidden rituals, they tear through flesh and bone mercilessly.

-Hank, driven by sheer determination, pushes through the frantic crowd, his eyes scanning desperately for Serene.
-The players, caught in the midst of the chaos, find themselves unable to fight or take decisive action.
+[[Hank]], driven by sheer determination, pushes through the frantic crowd, his eyes scanning desperately for Serene.
+The players, caught in the midst of the chaos, find themselves unable to fight or take immediate decisive action.
 The overwhelming panic paralyzes their ability to react, forcing them to witness the unfolding carnage as the beasts from the forest wreak havoc upon the defenseless villagers.

 #Master-Notes Here you should discuss with the party what is their plan to get out alive.

-Amidst the chaos, a single black figure can be seen slipping through the crowd of people, moving with an eerie grace, seemingly unaffected by the presence of those around it, towards the town's church.
-Despite the chaos and commotion, its advance is unhindered, almost as if the crowd simply fades away in its wake.
+Amidst the chaos, a solitary black figure can be seen slipping through the crowd of people, moving with an eerie grace, seemingly unaffected by the presence of those around it, towards the town's church.
+Despite the chaos and commotion, its advance is unhindered, almost as if it was death itself.

 Your players arrive at the scene just in time to witness the cloaked figure reveal herself.
 She's a young drakonoid, her scales glistening in the moonlight and eyes ablaze with an unholy fervor.
 As she catches sight of Serene, her lips curl up into a sinister smirk.